 While school administrators see this as being transparent, upfront and forthright with the cost to attend the school, policies are usually listed on a separate page, as is the availability to apply for and receive financial aid.
 These three items (tuition, tuition policies, and financial aid) are three elements that form a system and CANNOT be separated from one another.

 In ANY type of situation, a four-digit figure is perceived as “large.”
 Our society reinforces this mindset through its marketing messages.
-A phone priced at over $1,000 could be seen as “not affordable,” while the same computer priced at $995 will gain interest.
+A phone priced at over $1,000 could be seen as “not affordable,” while the same piece of technology priced at $995 will gain interest.

 And if your tuition is four-figures and a family has several children, you’re in the five-figure world.